guanghechen/barusu/packages/typescript-json-schema/README.md

 // ... or a generator that lets us incrementally get more schemas

 const generator = TJS.buildGenerator(program, settings)

+// generator can be also reused to speed up generating the schema if usecase allows: const schemaWithReusedGenerator = TJS.generateSchema(program, 'MyType', settings, [], generator)

 // all symbols
 const symbols = generator.getUserSymbols()